Student Medical Insurance Information

 Questions to Ask Your Current Health Insurance Carrier:

-- Is my student’s health insurance adequate while attending Waldorf University in Forest City, IA?
+- Is my student’s health insurance adequate while attending Waldorf University in Forest City, Iowa?

-- Does my student’s health insurance work at Mercy Clinic and/ or Mayo Clinics in North IA?
+- Does my student’s health insurance work at Mercy Clinic and/or Mayo Clinics in North Iowa?

 - Will my student’s health insurance cover more than a medical emergency or Urgent Care?